by Bradley Gillespie, PharmD

-The tolerance issues associated with the use of conventional pharmacological therapy are an eye opener, a startling finding, suggesting that the gentler Calm Legs™ approach to helping alleviate the symptoms of Restless Legs (RLS) may be a better choice for many individuals.
+The tolerance issues associated with the use of conventional pharmacological therapy are an eye opener, a startling finding, suggesting that the gentler Calm Legs approach to helping alleviate the symptoms of RLS may be a better choice for many individuals.

-Health Expert, Restless Leg Sufferer
+Restless Legs Sufferer

 Restless Legs sufferer Bradley Gillespie, PharmD, trained as a clinical pharmacist and has practiced in an industrial setting for the past 20-plus years.
 Currently, he supports efforts at the National Institutes of Health to develop therapeutics for rare and neglected diseases.
 He remains a registered pharmacist and operates a medical writing business.